SimonGenin/hadron-docs/src/events.md

 eventEmitter.emitEvent(eventName);
 ```

-Calls all listeners handlers registered for the event with event name passed to it.
+Calls all listener handlers registered for the event with event name passed to it.

 * `eventName` - name of the event which will be fired